Daylight saving time in the United States: 1916–1966: Early, inconsistent use

-During World War I, in an effort to conserve fuel, Germany began observing DST on May 1, 1916.
-The rest of Europe soon followed.
+During World War I, in an effort to conserve fuel, Germany began observing DST on May 1, 1916, and the rest of Europe soon followed.
 The plan was not adopted in the United States until the Standard Time Act of March 19, 1918, which confirmed the existing standard time zone system and set summer DST to begin on March 31, 1918 (reverting October 27).
 The idea was unpopular, especially with farmers because DST meant they had less time in the morning to get their milk and harvested crops to market.
 Congress abolished DST after the war, overriding President Woodrow Wilson's veto.
 DST became a local option.
 New York City continued to observe a metropolitan DST, while rural areas outside the city did not.
 Because of NYC's position as a financial capital, other places followed.
 A nationwide DST would not be established again until World War II.
 On February 9, 1942, President Franklin Roosevelt instituted year-round DST, called "War Time".
 It lasted until the last Sunday (the 30th) in September 1945.
 After 1945 many states and cities east of the Mississippi River (and mostly north of the Ohio and Potomac rivers) adopted summer DST.

 From 1945 to 1966 there was no federal law on daylight saving time, so localities could choose when it began and ended or drop it entirely.
 A complicated patchwork of daylight saving policies that varied in length and by city, state, and municipality emerged.
 As of 1954, only California and Nevada had state-wide DST west of the Mississippi, and only a few cities between Nevada and St. Louis.
 In the 1964 Official Railway Guide, 21 of the 48 contiguous states had no DST anywhere.
 By 1965, there were eighteen states that observed daylight saving for six months each year, eighteen states that did not have formal policies but held cities or towns with their own daylight saving standards and another twelve states that did not implement daylight saving at all.
 Meanwhile, portions of North Dakota and Texas observed a sort of "reverse" daylight saving time, essentially setting their clocks back an hour rather than moving them forward.